Video to SRT Converter 2026: Best Tools to Export Video Transcripts as Subtitles

 4. Choose language and publish

-On Vimeo, Facebook, LinkedIn, and most platforms, look for "Subtitles" or "Captions" in the video settings and upload your SRT file.
+On Vimeo, Facebook, LinkedIn, and most platforms, look for "Subtitles" or "Captions" in video settings and upload your SRT.

 Supported Video Formats